Checklist for Reviewing a 10-K or 10-Q

 - Verify auditor tenure and any opinion modifications

-The durable lesson: a 10-K review is not about reading everything.
+The lesson worth internalizing: a 10-K review is not about reading everything.
 It's about reading the right sections in the right order, with explicit YoY comparisons and quantified thresholds for concern.
 The 60-minute workflow (notes, then MD&A, then risks, then controls) builds context before narrative, catching disclosures that management would prefer you overlook.